OWASP-Sevilla/awesome-opensource-security/ctf-tools.md

-# opensource-ctf-environment
+# opensource-ctf-tools

-A collection of open source CTF environment
+A collection of open source CTF tools

 ## Collections